jundalisay/superb/content/en/research/poincare/science/chapter-09c.md

 monochromatic light.
 That would not be accurate.
-I assume that two rays emanate from the same source, that they are first polarised in planes at right angles, that they are then brought back again to the same planescience and hypothesis 176 of polarisation, and that we try to obtain interference.
+I assume that two rays emanate from the same source, that they are first polarised in planes at right angles, that they are then brought back again to the same plane of polarisation, and that we try to obtain interference.
 If the light were rigorously monochromatic, there would be interference; but with our nearly monochromatic lights, there will be no interference, and that, however narrow